Developer Guidelines

 maintain the life-cycle of your games, especially after launch.

-1. Game Quality Standard
+1. Game Quality Standards

 GameDistribution accepts a wide variety of games, yet we also aim to make sure that the